Mike96Angelo/variant-match/docs/variant.md

 ## What are Variants?

 Variants are a simple yet powerful way to represent a set of various states that can contain deferring data.
 Variants help you write code in a way where invalid states are not representable.
-Together with the match expression this can greatly reduce complexity and help improve readability of the code.

-## What is a Match Expression?
+Variant types extend the `VariantTypeClass` that provides a `match` method used to operate on the different variants in the type class.

-A match expression takes in a variant object and named branches.
-Evaluating the match expression will execute the named branch that match the variant's kind.
+The `match` method takes in named branches.
+Executing the match method will execute the named branch that match the variant's kind.
 If a variant contains data that data is passed into the named branch that matches the variant's kind.
-The match expression returns that value returned by the named branch that was executed.
+The match method returns the value returned by the named branch that was executed.

 **Example:**